RebelToolbox/RebelDocumentation/development/cpp/configuring_an_ide/code_blocks.rst

 Code style configuration
 ------------------------

-Before editing any files, remember that all code needs to comply with the :ref:`doc_code_style_guidelines`.
+Before editing any files, remember that all code needs to comply with the :doc:`/contributing/code_style_guidelines`.
 One important difference with Rebel Engine is the use of tabs for indents.
 Therefore, the key default editor setting that needs to be changed in Code::Blocks is to enable tabs for indents.
 This setting can be found by selecting **Settings > Editor**.

 .. figure:: img/code_blocks_update_editor_settings.png
    :figclass: figure-w480